rsmttud/Recommender-System/README.md

 - Docker version: 18.09.2
 - Python version: 3.6.7
 #### Notes
-- The docker container as well as the requirements.txt are build on TensorFlow 1.13.0 without(!)
+- The docker container as well as the _requirements.txt_ are build on TensorFlow 1.13.0 without(!)
 GPU support
-- If you want GPU support you need to build your own docker image and change the requirements.txt
+- If you want GPU support you need to build your own docker image and change the _requirements.txt_
-- All squared brackets [] in the following code are placeholder and are not part of the command!
+- All squared brackets [] in the following code __are placeholder__ and not part of the command!

 ## Installation

-Basically,  you have to ways to install the recommendation system:
+Basically,  you have three ways to install the recommendation system:

 __Recommended Approach:__
 1. Basically you can just use the .sh or .bat files of the project to install the software.
 (_We don't guarantee that these will work on every platform!_)

 __Other Approaches:__
 2. You can use the docker image (<a href = "">rs_export.tar</a>) to load the image and run the container.
 3. You can also set up a python environment and run the program via _app.py_ (_Only recommended for development_)